RamtinBabaei/SnakeGame/README.md

 # SnakeGame
-A mini-game, programmed with .
+A mini-game, programmed with processing.
 Have fun!

 Processing is an open source computer programming language.
 The Processing language builds on the Java language, but uses a simplified syntax and a graphics user interface.